Math Software Online: MathScore.com

 What is the problem asking for?

-Number of pens per group.
+Number of magazines per pile.

 What information are you given?